PAUL TURNER SARGENT

 Hurricane Creek, 1931

-A branch of the Hurricane Creek started on the Sargent farm.
+A branch of the Hurricane Creek starts on the Sargent farm.
 This painting was shown in the Sargent Memorial Exhibition, Main Auditorium, Eastern Illinois State College, Charleston, October 1946.

 Redbuds, 1932